Updated: Dec 21, 2021

 Learning as an adult is easier (and more fun) than you think.
-If you can convince yourself to take that first plunge, you’ll soon be confident on gentle groomers, and ready for more, faster than you can say “après.”
-Read about how Christine Wells got over her fear of falling off the chairlift in her early twenties and has wholeheartedly embraced skiing.
+If you can convince yourself to take that first plunge, you’ll soon be confident on gentle groomers, and ready for more.
+Christine Wells shares how she conquered her fear of falling off the chairlift in her early twenties and has wholeheartedly embraced skiing.

 A Vermonter Goes West, Swallows her Pride, and Finds the Powder.
 An atypical Vermonter, I came late to alpine skiing.
 As the years went on, while the fear of junior-high ridicule certainly receded, it was only replaced by a deeper, more adult apprehension: trying new things is hard, and there are seemingly infinite reasons to stick with the familiar.